bn-l/Input-Mask/README.md

 - Safari (Same behaviour as Chrome)

+- iOS 10.1 safari: Undo and redo broken.
+Rest is fine.

-- Internet explorer 10 (no undo or redo.
-Rest is fine).
+- Internet explorer 10: no undo or redo.
+Rest is fine.

 - Internet explorer <= 9: DOES NOT WORK